underthecurve/underthecurve.github.io/_posts/2016-07-01-one-regresison-six-ways.md

 How strong would this linear relationship be?
 Would there be countries that don't quite fit the trend (maybe those little blue points at the bottom)?
 How well would income explain health?

-In order to start answering these questions, we need to first know the equation of the line.
-This requires us to run a linear regression model, with health as the y-variable and income as the x-variable (this corresponds to their position on the graph axes, too).
+In order to start answering these questions, I need to first know the equation of the line.
+This requires me to run a linear regression model, with health as the y-variable and income as the x-variable (this corresponds to their position on the graph axes, too).
 This regression model is called a "simple" linear regression because I use just one x-variable, income, to explain health.

 If you're lost on what regression is, take a look [here](http://onlinestatbook.com/2/regression/intro.html) and [here](https://www.openintro.org/download.php?file=os3_tablet&referrer=/stat/textbook.php#page=331) before reading on.